Interview with Emily Toner – Producer, Musician & Abbey Road Institute student

 What was the class/students/lecturers like?

-Everyone was lovely and really welcoming.
+In essence, everyone was lovely and really welcoming.
 They all wanted to know what kind of music I was into making and shared with me their backgrounds and music interests.
-The London Institute has heaps of international students from all around Europe, who have all come to study at one of the most iconic studios in the world, which is pretty cool.
+The London Institute has heaps of international students from all around Europe.
+They have all come to study at one of the most iconic studios in the world, which is pretty cool.

 Any interesting takeaways/cool stories from the experience?